PORBIOTA/data-management-plan/PORBIORA-DMP-CPCA2022.md

-This DMP was prepared in the scope of the call FCT-CPCA-2022 (proposal 2022.15827.CPCA) and includes the relevant parts of the full DMP of PORBIOTA related to the use of scientific cloud computing services fo INCD STRATUS by PORBIOTA.
+This DMP was prepared in the scope of the call FCT-CPCA-2022 (proposal 2022.15827.CPCA) and includes the relevant parts of the full DMP of PORBIOTA related to the use of scientific cloud computing services for INCD STRATUS by PORBIOTA.

 It includes the following components of PORBIOTA:
 - biodiversity data publication and use through GBIF